 The web application is deployed by creating a symbolic link to

-/var/lib/tomcat/webapps, as documented by the quickstart guide.
+/var/lib/tomcat/webapps, as documented by the installation instructions.
 If deployed correctly, a directory listing of /var/lib/tomcat/webapps should show a symbolic link to

 guacamole.war, even if the name of the link differs from the file it points to.
 For example, if deployed as "guacamole":

 Or, if deployed to the root path: